AdaCore/spark2014/lrm/source/introduction.rst

      Implicit contracts can be computed from the bodies of units, and then used in the analysis of other units, and so on.
-Parts of the program which are not compliant with |SPARK| subset cannot be fully verified by the tools but a may be represented by a |SPARK| compatible contract at the unit level.
+Parts of the program which are not compliant with |SPARK| subset cannot be fully verified by the tools but may be represented by a |SPARK| compatible contract at the unit level.

 - *Code Policies* shall be allowed that reduce the subset of Ada 2012 that may be used in line with specific goals such as domain needs or certification